rocky-linux/documentation/en/rocky/8/guides/lxd_server.md

 `lxc stop ubuntu-test`

-and
+And then run:

 `lxc start ubuntu-test`

-and then list the containers again:
+Then list the containers again:

 ```
 +-------------+---------+----------------------+------+-----------+-----------+